dlzmoe/linuxdo-scripts/README_EN.md

 yarn dev # Run locally
 ```

-After starting, open the local `.output` folder and drag `chrome-mv3` to `chrome://extensions/` to start development.
+After starting, open the local `.output` folder and drag `chrome-mv3` into `chrome://extensions/` to start development.

 No build is required.
-After submitting PR code, I will review it, and if there are no major issues, it will be merged as soon as possible.
+After submitting a PR, I will review it, and if there are no major issues, it will be merged as soon as possible.

 ## Changelog